 Activity: Let’s write a story

 In this activity, students will collaboratively write a story, simulating how a large language model (LLM) generates text with limited context.
+Hopefully we can do better than our ‘Generate a sentence’ baby chat-gpt model!

-They will carry out the following steps:
+The learners will carry out the following steps:

 Steps: